ajnage/ajnage/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi there 👋, I'm AJ Nage </h1>
-<h3 align="center">A full-stack software engineer who is passionate about solving problems by integrating hardware and software. </h3>
+<h3 align="center">A full-stack software engineer who is passionate about improving efficiency by automating business processes.</h3>
 <br>
-<p align="left">For my day job, I work as a Project Manager for IoT sensors project, where we use data analytics to monitor health of equipment (motors, pumps, heat exchangers, etc) and use machine learning to recommend optimized maintenance frequencies.
-By night, I am a software engineer, who writes full-stack web applications for my clients.
-I have a background in Mechanical Engineering (BSc) and Business (MBA). </p>
+<p align="left">Growing up, I was always fascinated by programming.
+I started my first bit of programming through Lego Mindstorms.
+I loved that you could create real world impacts through a virtual piece of code.
+After completing my mechanical engineering, I worked in the Natural Resources and Construction industry and found myself often being frustrated with the lack of automation for relatively easy and menial business processes.
+So I taught myself programming and am currently leading a team to autonomously monitor health of industrial equipment and send alerts to maintenance teams using IoT sensors and data analytics.
+I am passionate about automating processes to improve efficiency and meet business needs. </p>

 - 🔭 I’m currently working on a web app that can be used by restaurants to create mobile friendly menus (100 hours project)
 - 🌱 I’m currently learning back-end software development